-This booklet provides an overview of the expectations for school-based training and will act as the link between content delivered at the centre and professional practice in school.
+This booklet provides an overview of the expectations for Mentor and Trainee during School-based Training.
+It has also been designed to provide a link between content delivered at the Centre (University and/or School Direct lead school) and practice in school.

-Whilst the Trainee will be expected to take the lead in organising their own professional learning, we ask that Mentors, class teachers and Link Tutors engage in the process through the facilitation of observations and dialogue, ensuring access to relevant resources and monitoring engagement with the tasks and reflections.
+Whilst the Trainee will be expected to take the lead in organising their own professional learning, we ask that Mentors, class teachers and Link Tutors are engaged in the process through the facilitation of observations and dialogue, ensuring access to relevant resources and monitoring engagement with the relevant tasks.

-The tasks have been co-constructed to reflect the key knowledge that Trainees need at each specific stage of the programme.
-They relate to the entitlements of the Core Content Framework and the LTU Core Competencies.
+The tasks themselves are not meant to be box ticking exercises but have been co-constructed with the Partnership and reflect the key knowledge that Trainees need at that specific stage of their programme.
+They relate to the entitlements of the Core Content Framework and our Core Competencies.